canaryradio/WigleToTAK/README.md

 # Instructions
+The Wigle to TAK application operates independent of your software or service that creates the WigleCSV file.
+Wigle to TAK depends on creating a file ending with .wiglecsv in the standard format.<br>Using Kismet as an example the steps to setup are:<br>
+Edit your kismet.conf file<br>
+-Setup GPS for Kismet<br>
+-(optional) Setup your source (or use -c flag in your start command)<br>
+Edit your kismet_logging.conf file<br>
+-I would change your log_prefix to somewhere that does not require root/sudo priveleges.
+I use /home/{my_username}<br>
+You could certainly do some other Kismet modifications, but location is mandatory.
+I highly recommend doing a test and making sure you have a configuration that results in devices populating in the .wiglecsv file.
+Once you think you are good you could $ cat <your_file.wiglecsv> and make sure it lists out devices.

   TAK Server IP is the IP address of your TAK Server.
 The port should be whichever port you have designated for input of these packets.
 The Broadcast button is a toggle to enable (default) or disable the multicast to 239.2.3.1:6969.

 <img width="506" alt="Screenshot 2024-03-10 at 11 53 15 PM" src="https://github.com/SignalMedic/WigleToTAK/assets/127666889/11e3e3eb-0ebd-40e2-9853-b7c571e992bc">